A Preview of Smart Pointers

 delete b;

-}Next Stop: With this, we have completed the Pointers and References chapter.
-From the basic concepts of raw pointers, to the relationship between pointer arithmetic and arrays, and finally to references and a preview of smart pointers—we have built a complete cognitive framework for C++ memory manipulation.
-Next, we will move on to Chapter Five to explore arrays and strings, and see what safer, more usable tools C++ provides compared to C-style arrays.
+}Next Stop: With this, we conclude the chapter on pointers and references.
+From the basic concepts of raw pointers, to pointer arithmetic and its relationship with arrays, and finally a preview of references and smart pointers—we have established a comprehensive framework for understanding C++ memory operations.
+Next, we move on to Chapter Five to explore arrays and strings, examining the safer and more convenient tools that C++ provides compared to C-style arrays.